 Two Northwestern Faculty Named Sloan Fellows

-EVANSTON, Ill. --- Two Northwestern University mathematics professors, Nir Avni and Aaron Naber, each has received a prestigious Sloan Research Fellowship for 2014 from the Alfred P. Sloan Foundation.
+EVANSTON, Ill. --- Two Northwestern University chemistry professors, Danna Freedman and Toru Shiozaki, each has received a prestigious Sloan Research Fellowship for 2015 from the Alfred P. Sloan Foundation.

-The $50,000 fellowships are awarded in eight scientific and technical fields: chemistry, computer science, economics, mathematics, evolutionary and computational molecular biology, neuroscience, ocean sciences and physics.
+The $50,000 fellowships are awarded in eight scientific and technical fields: chemistry, computer science, economics, mathematics, computational and evolutionary molecular biology, neuroscience, ocean sciences and physics.

-Avni and Naber are among 126 outstanding early-career scientists and scholars being recognized for their achievements and potential to contribute substantially to their fields.
-The recipients were chosen from 61 colleges and universities in the United States and Canada.
+Freedman and Shiozaki are among 126 outstanding early-career scientists and scholars being recognized for their achievements and potential to contribute substantially to their fields.
+The recipients were chosen from 57 colleges and universities in the United States and Canada.

 The Sloan Research Fellowships have been awarded annually since 1955.
 Administered and funded by the Sloan Foundation, the fellowships are awarded in close cooperation with the scientific community.
 Potential fellows must be nominated for recognition by their peers and subsequently are selected by an independent panel of senior scholars.